 Use these five quick tips to enhance employee engagement starting today:

 Employees need to be able to trust their managers and company leadership.
 Clear communication is a key element of trust.
 To build trust, monitor how and what you communicate to people around you.
-Be clear and direct.
+In addition to this be clear and direct.
 Manage expectations.
 Be truthful and as transparent as possible to avoid guesses and assumptions, and to prevent rumors and unfounded fears from spreading.

 In organizations under stress, sometimes it is difficult for leadership to be completely forthcoming.
 Few people expect everything to be perfect all the time, but uncertainty breeds discontent.
 Tell employees as much as possible as early as possible, even if it is bad news.